manyfold3d/website/sysadmin/tracking.md

 * `/stats` provides aggregated statistics in JSON format; the number of instances, and a breakdown by version so we can track rollout.
 * `/badge` provides a shields.io badge URL from the aggregated stats.
 Here it is: ![Manyfold instance count](https://tracking.manyfold.app/badge)

 Because all data is in-memory, there is literally no other way for anyone to get data out, not even the Manyfold developers who run the API.
+This also leads to the privacy benefit that the API code cannot be changed without resetting all data.

 ## Security